GhostShell77/G-A_Overview/README.md

 ## Overview G-A

-Since we can't possibly please everyone with a perfect overview solution, players have taken upon themselves to make very useful modifications to the pack.
+Since we can't possibly please everyone with a perfect overview solution, players have take care themselves to make very useful modifications to the pack.

 Be sure to check them out!